skym97/watch_more_movies/docs/index.md

 # Watch More Movies

-Watch More Movies provides a cloud-hosted database where users can receive or recommend international or lesser known movies based off a popular/recent movie of their choice.
+The Watch More Movies service/API provides a cloud-hosted database where users can receive or recommend international or lesser-known movies based off a popular or recent movie of their choice.

 ## Overview